havenwood/xpool/README.md

 __DESCRIPTION__

-XPool is a lightweight process pool that can schedule one or more 'units of work' that are defined as any object that implements the `run` method.
-The pool can be any size you decide but XPool will try to create a pool with a subprocess for each CPU core if you do not specify a pool size.
+XPool is a lightweight process pool.
+The pool manages a group of subprocesses that it uses when the pool is asked to dispatch a 'unit of work'.
+A 'unit of work' is defined as any object that implements the `run` method.

-The pool can be resized at runtime if you decide you need to scale down or scale up.
-The pool can also be shutdown gracefully or shutdown with force(through SIGKILL).
-A graceful shutdown can operate within a timeout that forces a hard shutdown through SIGKILL if X seconds pass by and all subprocesses have not exited.

 All subprocesses in the pool have their own message queue that the pool places work onto according to a very simple algorithm: the subprocess who has scheduled